-Operator Description To include the words "and," "or," and "and not" in your search results, surround those words in double quotes.
+Operator Description " " Use quotation marks around search terms to find matches in the order you entered your search terms.
+A search for "monday meeting" finds items that contain monday meeting in that order.
+To include the words "and," "or," and "and not" in your search results, surround those words in double quotes.
 Otherwise they're interpreted as the corresponding operators.

-AND Finds items that match all of the search terms.
+Operator Description AND Finds items that match all the search terms.
 For example, john AND smith finds items with both the word john and the word smith.
-In most cases if an operator isn't specified, AND is the default operator.
+Usually if an operator isn't specified, AND is the default operator.
 When searching articles, documents, and solutions, AND must be specified because OR is the default operator.
 OR Finds items with at least one of the search terms.
 For example, john OR smith finds items with either john or smith, or both words.
 AND NOT Finds items that do not contain the search term.
-For example, john AND NOT smith finds items that have the word john but not the word smith. () Use parentheses around search terms in conjunction with logical operators to group search terms.
-For example, you can search for: ("Bob" and "Jones") OR ("Sally" and "Smith") -searches for either Bob Jones or Sally Smith. • ("Bob") and ("Jones" OR "Thomas") and Sally Smith-searches for documents that contain Bob Jones and Sally Smith or Bob Thomas and Sally Smith.
+For example, john AND NOT smith finds items that have the word john but not the word smith. () Use parentheses around search terms with logical operators to group search terms.
+For example, you can search for: ("Bob" and "Jones") OR ("Sally" and "Smith") - searches for either Bob Jones or Sally Smith. • ("Bob") and ("Jones" OR "Thomas") and Sally Smith-searches for documents that contain Bob Jones and Sally Smith or Bob Thomas and Sally Smith.